GianFadiga/pySnake/README.md

 # Snake Game in Python
 This is a simple snake game made with Pygame for educational purposes.
-It was created by Gianlucca Fadiga based on a tutorial by Programador Sagaz (YouTube tutorial link).
+It was created by Gianlucca Fadiga based on a tutorial by "Programador Sagaz".

 The purpose of this project is to help Gianlucca Fadiga learn Git and GitHub, and to practice using branches and commits.